kmogatas/cse15l-lab-reports/lab-report-4.md

 ---
 > **Review question for Snippet 3**

 I believe that there is not a possible small code change that will make my program work for Snippet 3 that uses newlines in brackets and parentheses.
-I believe that it will take a longer code to fix the error because we would have to account for all the additional new lines being placed within the parenthesis and brackets.
-From this we would have to keep track of where the links and phrases continue and start at because of the newlines messing up the formatting of the link creation.
+I believe that it will take a longer code to fix the error because I would have to account for all the additional new lines being placed within the parenthesis and brackets.
+From this I would have to keep track of where the links and phrases continue and start at because of the newlines messing up the formatting of the link creation.